 - Step 6

-- When the Honors Thesis/Senior Project is completed to the satisfaction of the faculty mentor(s), the “Honors Thesis Completion Form” should be signed by the faculty mentor(s) and submitted to the main Honors Program office by the student.
+- When the Honors Thesis/Senior Project is completed to the satisfaction of the faculty mentor(s), the “Honors Senior Project/Thesis Completion Form” should be signed by the faculty mentor(s) and submitted to the main Honors Program office by the student.
+Many students and faculty also find it helpful to consult the Honor Senior Project/Thesis Formatting and Subimission Guidelines when preparing the final version of the work.
 Honors Program submission dates for the current semester may differ from college distinction dates.